-Membership in the church entails an understanding that the church affirms the following basic Biblical truths.
-All teachers and leaders agree that the following doctrines represent the teaching of New Life in Christ Church and will act and teach consistently with these beliefs.
+The church affirms the following basic Biblical truths, with all teachers and leaders agreeing that the following doctrines represent the teaching of New Life in Christ Church, and agreeing to act and teach consistently with these beliefs.

 The Bible, consisting in the Old and New Testaments, is the Word of God, infallible and inerrant in its original manuscripts, and thus the final authority in our lives.

 There is one true God, eternally existing in three persons -Father, Son, and Holy Spirit – each of whom possesses equally all the attributes of deity and the characteristics of personality.

 Jesus Christ is God, the Living Word, who became flesh through His miraculous conception by the Holy Spirit and His virgin birth.
 Hence, He is perfect deity and true humanity united in one person forever.